 sudo journalctl -u cloud4rpi— if your init manager is

 systemdand you have not changed the service name.

 ps -p 1 command to see your operating system's init manager.
-If it differs from
+Refer to your init manager's documentation for more information or contact us if it differs from

 You can also call the following function at the beginning of your script to save the script output.
 It is useful if you do not run your Cloud4RPi-enabled script as a service:

 sudo pip install --upgrade cloud4rpi